Do you have a guinea pig and are you wondering can guinea pigs eat grapes?

 Pigs can’t eat dried grapes.

-Whenever you introduce your pet to a new diet, monitor them closely, their behavior changes, stool colors, sleeping pattern etc.
+Whenever you introduce your guinea pigs to a new diet, monitor them closely, their behavior changes, stool colors, sleeping patterns, etc.